As cases surge, doctors look to little-known hMPV respiratory virus - ExBulletin

 As cases surge, doctors look to little-known hMPV respiratory virus

-Raleigh, NC (WTVD) — Doctors have been paying close attention to lesser-known viruses this season.
+Raleigh, North Carolina — Doctors have been paying close attention to lesser-known viruses this season.

 The CDC reported a spike in human metapneumovirus (hMPV) infections this spring.